Foundation Repair Dictionary

 Piers tend to matter most when understanding how loads are transferred to deeper soil or when movement suggests uneven support near the surface.

-• Pier and beam refers to a foundation system where beams support the structure and transfer loads to discrete piers rather than a continuous slab.
+A foundation system where beams support the structure and transfer loads to discrete piers rather than a continuous slab.
 This system creates space between the structure and the ground.

 Pier and beam foundations tend to matter most when evaluating moisture exposure, beam condition, or pier support.
 Their behavior depends more on conditions than on the system itself.

-• Plasticity index describes the range of moisture content over which a soil remains moldable or plastic.
+The range of moisture content over which a soil remains moldable or plastic.
 It is a laboratory-derived value used to characterize soil behavior.

 Plasticity index tends to matter most when moisture changes are expected or uneven.
 In stable moisture environments, its practical impact may be limited.